CharlesAverill/satyrn/README.md

 with visual differentiation while writing code, and perhaps even worry-free backend multithreading.

+This project is based on [this JEP](https://github.com/jupyter/enhancement-proposals/pull/50) for the Jupyter ecosystem.
+I'm using this as a way to prepare for development of the features I've listed in the enhancement proposal.

 ## Setup
 * Install requirements with `python -m pip install -r requirements.txt`
 * Run `python interpreter.py`